ash020202/batch-sys-assignment/README.md

 ### Dynamic Content:
 - Some sections of the page are populated dynamically using data from a `data.json` file.
-- Features and advantages sections are generated based on the JSON data.
+- Home and Features sections are generated based on the JSON data.

 ### Smooth Scroll:
 - Implemented smooth scrolling for navigation links, enhancing the user experience.